bikashmohanty2001/ProductBackendApp/README.md

 # Product Application CRUD opretion with RESTFul Service

-The Product application project is a Java Based Spring Boot With RESTFul service application .
-It has been developed with "Product CRUD Operation" like Add product, Update product, View product and Delete product.

-It provieds referense implimantation to connect with various databases such as H2 DB/MySQL/Postgres-SQL/SQL.
+The "Product" application project is a Java-based Spring Boot application with RESTful service functionality.
+It has been developed to perform CRUD operations on products, including adding, updating, viewing, and deleting products.
+Additionally, it provides reference implementations to connect with various databases such as H2, MySQL, Postgres-SQL, and SQL.”

 ## Tech Stack